-CHEM 18A-Organic Chemistry for Health and Life Sciences (4 units) CSU
+CHEM 18A-Organic Chemistry for Health and Life Sciences (4 units) CSU/UC UC-Unit Limit

-Designed for students planning professional school studies in health and life sciences.
+This is a course designed for students planning professional school studies in health and life sciences.
 A rigorous, in-depth presentation of basic principles with emphasis on stereochemistry and spectroscopy and preparations and reactions of aromatic and nonaromatic hydrocarbons, haloalkanes, alcohols and ethers.
-Reactions include Sn1, Sn2, E1 and E2.
-(M)
+Reactions include SN1, SN2, E1 and E2.